A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Related Works

-Region-based MARL approaches extend these ideas by introducing an intermediate spatial scale: instead of controlling each intersection independently or aggregating the whole network into a single agent, the network is partitioned into regions of tightly coupled intersections and RL controllers are defined at the region level.
-The effectiveness of such schemes depends critically on how these regions are constructed.
-Beyond the RL literature, several works in traffic flow theory have studied how to partition heterogeneous networks into internally homogeneous, strongly interacting regions; for example \citep{SAEEDMANESH2016250} propose a clustering procedure that groups links into macroscopic-fundamental-diagram-consistent regions based on directional flow patterns, while \citep{su14169802} design a dynamic regional partitioning method for active traffic control that updates control subareas according to evolving congestion and correlation patterns.
+Region-based MARL approaches extend these ideas by introducing an intermediate spatial scale: instead of controlling each intersection independently or aggregating the whole network into a single agent, the network is partitioned into regions of tightly interdependent intersections and RL controllers are defined at the region level.
+The effectiveness of such approaches depends critically on how these regions are constructed.
+Beyond the RL literature, several works in traffic networks have studied how to partition heterogeneous networks into internally homogeneous, strongly interacting regions; for example \citet{SAEEDMANESH2016250} propose a clustering procedure that groups links into macroscopic-fundamental-diagram-consistent regions based on directional flow patterns, while \citet{su14169802} design a dynamic regional partitioning method for active traffic control that updates control subareas according to evolving congestion and correlation patterns.
 These ideas motivate the use of data-driven zoning as a basis for region-level reinforcement learning.

-At the algorithmic level, one line of work keeps a largely centralized perspective and uses regions primarily as a decomposition of the global problem.
-The CODER framework of \citep{8676356} partitions a large traffic grid into several subregions with identical topology, trains a DRL agent for each subregion, and then introduces a centralized global agent that aggregates regional value estimates into a single global $Q$-function from which the joint action over all regions is selected.
+One set of approaches keep a largely centralized perspective and uses regions primarily as a decomposition of the global problem.
+The CODER framework of \citet{8676356} partitions a large traffic grid into several subregions with identical topology, trains a DRL agent for each subregion, and then introduces a centralized global agent that aggregates regional value estimates into a single global $Q$-function from which the joint action over all regions is selected.
 Training and execution therefore still pass through a global coordinator, and the region abstraction mainly serves to reduce the dimensionality and facilitate reuse of subregion policies rather than to fully decentralize control.